 Lake Area Technical Institute

-in South Dakota is also changing their approach to remedial education.
+in South Dakota is also changing its approach to remedial education.
 Deb Shephard, president of the school, told the New York Times, “We get some students with rusty math skills who do poorly on the test, and we send them to a website where they can brush up their skills and take the test again, and most of them do fine.
 It’s less than five percent of our entering students who need remediation, and they do it on their lunch hour, side by side with the other courses they’re taking.”

 Questions?
 Contact us on Facebook. @communitycollegereview